 Now we need to put the social media buttons on our products pages.
 In the AddShoppers Dashboard you need to create the buttons and then manually place them in the product pages template.

 You can customise the buttons to stack vertically or horizontally, and choose which individual buttons to display.
-To see how that turned out on my site, you can check one of my product pages.

 The code auto-generated for this set of buttons is: